 Jen gives just the right amount of technical instruction (like structuring tips I had never heard of before) mixed with writing process techniques that I was able to use in my project immediately.
 Even more wonderful: having structured time TO WRITE without distraction every day.
 A perfect balance of group time and writing time.

-That half of the group are “returnees”, workshop repeaters, says so much.
+That half of the group are “returnees” says so much.
 Even though it was my first workshop with Jen, her opening circle put me completely at ease.
 Any sense of intimidation (she’s published so many books!) just evaporated.
 She makes the process of writing and workshopping so kind, so real, and so practical.

 The setting is inspiration in itself.
 I mean, really, you’re in the company of the high New Mexican desert, Taos mountain, at Mabel Dodge Luhan’s house!
-The only drawback, is that you might eat too much!
 The food is beyond delicious with lots of healthy options and respect for all of our crazy dietary needs.
 Gluten-free deserts.
 You’ve been warned.

 If you’re thinking of going, don’t think, JUST GO.
 As a workshop teacher myself and someone who demands a lot from the workshops I take, (I’m picky!) you’re in for a well-designed and lovingly delivered writing retreat.
 Jen is a true pro and it really is a gift to get to work with her.”

 – Lisa Sonora | American Artist and & Creative Business Consultant

 “Before I went to Taos on this Writer’s Retreat, I was drowning in shame about not writing.
 I was convinced I was not a writer, because otherwise, I would be writing.
 Instead, everything else came first.
 But sitting down with this group of writers, putting one word after the other onto the page, and talking about what happens as we do that has changed my life.